speedingplanet/javascript-and-web-development/class-app/labs.md

 We have an existing form at `add-student.html`.
 Take a minute to look at it now.

 ### JavaScript

-Delete code that refers to the previous `#user-name` element.

 Create a `submit` event handler and attach it to the form.